Jeff Mitchell

-Jeffrey Clay Mitchell (born January 29, 1974) is an American former college and professional football player who was a center in the National Football League (NFL) for nine seasons during the 1990s and 2000s.
-Mitchell played college football for the University of Florida, where he was a member of a national championship team.
+Jeffrey Clay Mitchell (born January 29, 1974) is an American former professional football player who was a center in the National Football League (NFL) for nine seasons during the 1990s and 2000s.
+Mitchell played college football for the Florida Gators, where he was a member of a national championship team.
 Thereafter, he played professionally for the Baltimore Ravens and the Carolina Panthers of the NFL.

-Early years
+Early life

 Mitchell was born in Dallas, Texas in 1974.
 He attended Countryside High School in Clearwater, Florida, and played defensive tackle for the Countryside Cougars high school football team.
 Mitchell set a school career record with seventeen quarterback sacks and earned an honorable mention from USA Today, and garnered All-State Class 5A first-team honors.
 Mitchell was named the county player of the year by the Tampa Tribune and All-Suncoast Defensive Player of the Year by the St. Petersburg Times.
+He is the older brother of former NFL defensive end Clint Mitchell.